miroapp/app-examples/examples/wordle/README.md

 └── index.html <-- The app entry point.
 This is the value you assign to 'sdkUri' in the app manifest file.
 ```

-### About the app

-This sample app shows you how to build the famous Wordle game in Miro. \
-The game opens the Library panel allowing you to start a new game and enter your guesses. \
-The game creates sticky notes and colors them the same way Wordle does it.

-This app uses React and [Vite](https://vitejs.dev/), and it's based on the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter.

-To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).